irrinkisatish/studentonlinefeedback/README.md

 ### Faculty:
 - **Login**: Faculty members can log in to view feedback related to their courses.
-- **Attendance Management**: Faculty can take attendance for their classes and view attendance records.
+- **Attendance Management**: Faculty can take attendance for their classes and view attendance records he can download attendance records by clicking download button.
 - **Anonymous Feedback**: Feedback is displayed anonymously, ensuring that faculty cannot view individual student details, which protects student privacy.

 ### Alumni: